The Babbler Clade

 Zosteropidae: White-eyes Bonaparte, 1853

-Zosterops itself is known as a “great speciator” for its propensity to invade new areas and diversify into new species and subspecies.
-(Diamond et al., 1976; Mayr and Diamond, 2001).
+Zosterops itself is known as a “great speciator” for its propensity to invade new areas and diversify into new species and subspecies (Diamond et al., 1976; E. Mayr and Diamond, 2001).
 Zosterops and its relatives have colonized and re-colonized the same islands and mountain ranges.
 Sometimes an island has been colonized by a single species that diversifies, sometimes an island has been invaded by various groups of white-eyes.
 This makes it hard or even impossible to sensibly group Zosteropidae species on geographic grounds.
+You need DNA to sort them out.
 Although many of the clades make geographic sense, the colonization and re-colonization means the overall picture is hard to understand geographically unless you overlay geography on the phylogeny.

 What is a White-eye?

-More recently, another species has been removed from the Zosteropidae.
-Alström et al. (2015a) found that the Madanga, formerly Madanga ruficollis (previously Heleia on TiF), is not a white-eye.
-It turns out that it is another member of Passeroidea, in fact, a pipit.
-It gets the new scientific name Anthus ruficollis.
-It's closest relative is the Alpine Pipit, Anthus gutturalis.
+Madanga not a White-eye either: More recently, another species has been removed from the Zosteropidae.
+Alström et al. (2015a) found that the Madanga, formerly Madanga ruficollis (previously Heleia on TiF), is not a white-eye either!
+It turns out that it is another member of Passeroidea.
+In fact, it is a pipit in the genus Anthus!
+As such, it takes the scientific name Anthus ruficollis.
+Its closest relative is the Alpine Pipit, Anthus gutturalis.

 Basal Groups